-worker exposures to hazardous noise is through the application of engineering controls.
-Noise surveys conducted by the EH&S Department will identify areas where hazardous noise levels are occurring within CAP operations.
-Written reports on the noise survey will provide recommendations, when feasible, on various engineering controls that will reduce the noise levels.
-Managers and supervisors will then select the control(s) that are feasible and ensure these controls are instituted to reduce worker exposures to noise hazards.
+5.1 Engineering and Administrative Controls: The primary means of reducing or eliminating worker exposures to hazardous noise is through engineering controls.
+Noise surveys conducted by the EH&S Department identify areas where hazardous noise levels occur within CAP operations.
+Written reports on the noise surveys will provide recommendations on various engineering controls that will reduce the noise levels.

 Administrative controls are defined as changes in the work schedule or operations which reduce noise exposure.
-If engineering solutions cannot reduce the noise to acceptable levels, administrative controls such as increasing the distance between the noise source and the worker or rotation of jobs between workers in the high noise area should be used.
+If engineering solutions cannot reduce the noise to acceptable levels, administrative controls such as increasing the distance between the noise source and the worker, or rotation of jobs between workers in the high noise area should be used.

-- 5.2 Personal Protective Equipment: Hearing protective devices (ear plugs, muffs, etc.) will be the permanent solution only when engineering or administrative controls are considered to be infeasible, cost prohibitive, or do not reduce noise to less than the values listed in Table 1-1. - 5.2.1 Types of Hearing Protective Device: Hearing protective devices include the following: - 1.
-Insert Type Earplugs: A device designed to provide an air-tight seal within the ear canal.
+- 5.2 Personal Protective Equipment: Hearing protective devices (ear plugs, muffs, etc.) will be the permanent solution only when engineering or administrative controls are not considered feasible. - 5.2.1 Types of Hearing Protective Devices: Hearing protective devices include the following:

+- 1. Insert Type Earplugs: A device designed to provide an air-tight seal within the ear canal.
 There are three types of insert earplugs: pre-molded, formable, and custom earplugs. - 2.
 Earmuffs: Earmuffs are devices which surround the ear to reduce the level of noise that reaches the ear canal.
 Special earmuffs can be provided that attach to hardhats and other pieces of protective equipment and still maintain their effectiveness. - 5.2.2 Selection of Hearing Protective Devices: Employees will be given the opportunity to select hearing protective devices from a variety of suitable ones provided by the EH&S Department.
-Combinations of ear plugs and earmuffs may be needed in certain noise environments.
+Combinations of ear plugs and earmuffs may be needed in certain high noise environments.
 Employees enrolled in the HCP will undergo earplug fit testing during new employee orientation to ensure a proper fit and insertion technique. - 5.2.3 Fitting and Issuing of Hearing Protective Devices: The key issue in an effective HCP is the fitting and issuing of Hearing Protection Devices (HPDs).
-The issuance of hearing protective devices is handled through the Supervisors at each work site.
+The issuance of HPDs is handled through the Supervisors at each work site.
 The EH&S Department has evaluated the noise environments at each facility and is responsible for selecting hearing protective devices (foam inserts, disposables) based on the noise type, level, and worker preference.
-Instruction on the proper use and care of earplugs and earmuffs will be provided whenever HPDs are dispensed. - 5.2.4 Maintenance of Hearing Protective Devices: The effectiveness of HPDs can only be maintained if the devices are maintained in a clean, sanitary condition.
+Instruction on proper use and care of earplugs and earmuffs will be provided whenever HPDs are dispensed. - 5.2.4 Maintenance of Hearing Protective Devices: The effectiveness of HPDs can only be maintained if the devices are maintained in a clean, sanitary condition.
 Preformed PVC plastic plugs and earmuffs are designed to be washed and reused.
-Keep hearing protection devices clean to maintain their ability to reduce noise.

-- Reusable earplugs, such as the triple flange devices can be washed in lukewarm water using hand soap, rinsed in clean water, and dried thoroughly before use.
+Keep HPDs clean to maintain their ability to reduce noise. - Reusable earplugs, such as the triple flange devices can be washed in lukewarm water using hand soap, rinsed in clean water, and dried thoroughly before use.
 Cleaning should be done as needed.
 Replace any plugs that do not look new. - 2.
 Earmuff cushions should be kept clean.
 Many earmuffs have detachable cushions on the ear cup which can be removed, cleaned in mild soapy water and returned to the muff.
 Use caution not to get water inside of the cup.